namandalsania/namandalsania/README.md

 # Hey, I'm Naman!

-<p> I find Data Science and AI fascinating, but I am more curious about the impact AI will have on the financial markets and the economy. </p>
+<p> Although I find Data Science and AI fascinating, I am more interested in how these technologies will affect the economy and the financial markets. 📈</p>

 - Previously worked at [Capgemeini](https://www.linkedin.com/company/capgemini/?originalSubdomain=in) as Machine Learning Intern.
 - Interested to work on topics such as Generative AI & LLMs.